Concierge Medicine Reinvented

 Calcium

-Mineral crucial for bone health, neuromuscular function, and signaling; abnormal levels suggest parathyroid, renal, or vitamin D disorders.
+Mineral crucial for bone health, neuromuscular function, and signaling.
+Abnormal levels suggest parathyroid, renal, or vitamin D disorders.

 Calcium